What Is The Factor Of 90

 Tip 5: Relate Factors to Real-World Problems

 Consider the example of arranging 90 chairs in rows and columns.
 If you want each row to have the same number of chairs, the number of chairs in each row must be a factor of 90.
-You can arrange the chairs in 1 row of 90, 2 rows of 45, 3 rows of 30, and so on.
+Worth adding: you can arrange the chairs in 1 row of 90, 2 rows of 45, 3 rows of 30, and so on.
 By relating factors to real-world scenarios, you can better understand their practical applications and appreciate their significance.

 FAQ